oriolcastro/oriolcastro.me-v4/src/content/post/markdown-elements/index.md

 ---
-title: "A post of Markdown elements"
+title: 'A post of Markdown elements'
-description: "This post is for testing and listing a number of different markdown elements"
+description: 'This post is for testing and listing a number of different markdown elements'
-publishDate: "22 Feb 2023"
+publishDate: '22 Feb 2023'
-tags: ["test", "markdown"]
+tags: ['test', 'markdown']
 ---

 ## This is a H2 Heading